pistonapi/pistonapi-docs/docs/src/tutorials/waiting-list.md

 ![A screenshot of the PistonAPI dashboard with a new model](./waiting-list-images/dashboard-w-model.png) This is the screen after you created your new project.
 Note that the project comes with a model called **Users**.
 We are not using that model on this project (check more about it on the [Users Model Documentation](/documentation)).

+For the waiting list, we need to create a new model.
+A model represents something that will be manipulated (created, edited, etc) on your project.
+In this case, we want to create a model that represents each pre-registered user.
+So, click on **New Model** on the left and you be presented to the New Model screen.

+In this screen you have to set two information.
+The model name and its attributes.